Getting Started

 SEPOLIA_RPC_URL | RPC endpoint for Sepolia fork tests |

-Copy .env.example for the full list.
+Use .env.schema as the full environment contract.
 Variables prefixed with VITE_ are embedded into frontend bundles at build time.

 Running services